 If these strategies seem to resemble those of a political censor, that suggests another feature often common to text art, anger.
 Going back at least to Berlin Dada, art came as the bearer of bad news.
 When art makes headlines and artists read newspapers, it is not solely because the artist comes into confrontation with the public, but also because the work reveals angry divisions within its publics.
 Art as text and reality as mere image are both revealing, but only because both supply metaphors for angry divisions within experience—and so does art.
 No wonder people so often wish to suppress it.

 Jenny Holzer's paintings and crawl screen ran at Cheim & Read and her photographs at Yvon Lambert, both through June 17, 2006.
 They help one to talk about political art.
-An accompanying review looks at a Jenny Holzer retrospective.
+Accompanying reviews look at a Jenny Holzer retrospective and Holzer at the Guggenheim.
 A related article looks at artists who combine abstraction, color charts, and text.